-Clinical Assistant Professor and Fieldwork Capstone Coordinator, Occupational Therapy
+Clinical Associate Professor and Fieldwork Capstone Coordinator, Occupational Therapy

 Dr. Aimee Sidhu has over 20 years of professional experience as an occupational therapist, with most of her clinical practice in both rural and urban school-based settings in Washington and California.
 She has worked in OT education, having taught at both the OT and OTA levels, including post-professional education for occupational therapy practitioners, in addition to Academic Fieldwork Coordination.
 Dr. Sidhu joined the University of Puget Sound initially as part-time Adjunct Instructor in 2018, transitioning to full-time in 2020.
 Her teaching experience includes a wide array of topics within occupational therapy and she was honored with a National Excellence in Teaching award in 2017.

 Puget Sound Perspective